- Accept a wide variety of deposit methods, including Bitcoin

 One point of contention, we have heard reports of SBG canceling lines (and sometimes, the bets already placed on these lines), that are fair and accurate.
 This is really amateur.
 Once a line is canceled, if it’s fair, a sportsbook should let it be.
 Never, at any point, should bets be canceled on standard lines.

 SBG also offers a solid casino, that they’ve done a lot of work on to improve over the last few years.
-They’ve got a casino-specific bonus (100% deposit bonus and 100% reload bonus, although the details are again cloudy on the specifics) and a live-action dealer to boot.
-They also recently added a poker room, as well.
+They have a casino-specific bonus (50% deposit bonus and 50% reload bonus, although the details are again cloudy on the specifics) and a live-action dealer to boot.

-They’ve got a full Facebook as well, which features horse betting lines on over 200 racetracks around the world.
+They’ve got a full racebook as well, which features horse betting lines on over 200 racetracks around the world.

 SBG has adequate customer service, and they’re available via phone or email 24/7.
 Despite this, we strongly recommend you use the phone service over email, as its much quicker.
 Response time for emails varies wildly in our experience, ranging from a few hours to days.

-The 24/7 service is only available in English, but they do offer additional language options, albeit with slower response times.
-SBG’s customer service department has the option for Bulgarian, Chinese, Danish, Dutch, German, Greek, Hungarian, Italian, Japanese, Korean, Portuguese, Russian, Spanish and Japanese.
+The customer service is only available in English, but they do offer additional language options, albeit with slower response times.
+SBG’s customer service department has the option for Bulgarian, Chinese, Danish, Dutch, German, Greek, Hungarian, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Japanese.